metrorailings/OwlBlog/content/posts/week-15-circa-picks.md

 **Philadelphia covers if**
 COVID strips Washington of so much potential
 \- AND -
-Washington's offensive coaches continue insisting on Heinecke holding on to the ball against this voracious Eagle front.
-It seems so much of Washington's offensive philosophy is predicated off skill players running combination routes out of empty sets, which doesn't do much to help out a mediocre offensive line.
+Washington's offensive coaches continue insisting that Heinecke hold the ball, even against this voracious Eagle front.
+It seems so much of Washington's offensive philosophy is predicated off skill players running combination routes out of either empty sets or one-back sets, which doesn't do much to help out their mediocre offensive line.